ribtoks/ministaller/README.md

 ## Disclaimer

-Theoretically such an application is useless for full update on other platforms except Windows, because OS X has _dmg_ packages which can simply override previous contents (and Sparkle framework otherwise) and updates in Linux and many other \*nix systems are propagated through repositories.
+Theoretically such an application is useless for full update on other platforms but Windows, because OS X has _dmg_ packages which can simply override previous contents (and Sparkle framework otherwise) and updates in Linux and many other \*nix systems are propagated through repositories (or ports).